-- Persons using power tools will be trained in their use. - Ground Faults must be present on all electrical tools. - Only tools in good condition will be used. - Tools will be kept clean. - Guards and shields will be kept on all tools. - Air couplings will be secured. - Non-sparking tools will be used in hazardous areas, i.e., where flammables may be present. - Proper eye protection is critical when using power tools.
+- Persons using power tools will be trained in their use. - Ground Faults must be present on all electrical tools. - Only tools in good condition will be used. - Tools will be kept clean. - Guards and shields will be kept on all tools. - Air couplings will be secured with pins or tie-wire. - Non-sparking tools will be used in hazardous areas, i.e., where flammables may be present. - Task specific eye protection is critical when using power tools.
 At a minimum, safety glasses will be required during site operations.
 If projectiles are possible, full-face shields will be utilized in addition to the glasses.